- How is chronic myeloid leukemia treated?

 Surgery for chronic myeloid leukemia

-Leukemia cells spread widely throughout the bone marrow and other organs, so surgery cannot cure this type of cancer.
+Leukemia cells spread widely throughout the bone marrow and other organs, so surgery cannot be used to cure this type of cancer.
 Surgery rarely has any role even in diagnosing chronic myeloid leukemia (CML), since a blood test or bone marrow aspirate and biopsy are usually all that is needed.

-If leukemia spreads to the spleen, it can lead to that organ becoming large enough to compress nearby organs and cause symptoms.
+If leukemia spreads to the spleen, that organ can become large enough to compress nearby organs and cause symptoms.
 If chemotherapy or radiation does not help shrink the spleen, it may be removed with surgery.
 This operation, called a splenectomy, is meant to improve the symptoms of an enlarged spleen — it has no role in curing CML.

 Splenectomy may also improve blood cell counts and lower the need for blood product transfusions.
 One of the spleen's normal functions is to remove worn-out blood cells from the bloodstream.
 If leukemia or other diseases cause the spleen to become too large, it may become too active in removing blood cells, leading to a shortage of red blood cells or platelets.
 Taking out the spleen may improve red blood cell and platelet counts in some patients.